wa.gov.au All contents copyright Government Western Australia. All rights reserved.

 Are agency staff entitled to onsite parking?

 No. There is no staff parking rate for agency staff (except for Nursewest).
+Please note all staff need to have a QEIIMC parking permit before they are able to receive parking at the staff rate.

 Many hospital staff members are shift workers and public transport will not always be an option for us?